Burglar alarms and home security

 Wired home CCTV systems

-These are the most common and cheapest type of camera, where a wire plugs directly from the camera to the monitor.
+These are the most common and cheapest type of camera, where a wire connects directly from the camera to the monitor.
 The downside is that the wires, including extension cables and connectors, can be difficult to install.

 Wireless home CCTV systems